pierrelecuyer/LatMRG/README.md

 # LatMRG

-*A front-end software package using LatticeTester to test and search for new multiple recursive random number generators*
+*A front-end software package using [LatticeTester](https://github.com/erwanbou/LatticeTester) to test and search for new multiple recursive random number generators*

 ## Compiling

 ### Configuring the Build
+'hello'
+`hello`
 LatticeTester relies on the
 [waf meta build system](https://code.google.com/p/waf/) for configuring and compiling the software source.